ARCHIVE

 Abstract

-Natural gas and especially biogas combustion can be regarded as one of the key technologies on the way to a climate-neutral energy supply.
-Due to its wide availability, Biogas already is amongst the most important energy sources in the present energy mix.
-For ex-ample in stationary power plants or modern cogeneration units for combined heat and power (CHP) generation, the conversion of gaseous fuels is widely established.
-In addition to conventional spark plug ignition, the combustion can also be initialized by a pilot injection of liquid fuel.
-This ensures the ignition of the gas/air mixture under excess air conditions used in modern large bore engines in order to maximize efficiency.
-Apart from the basic aspects of the combustion process development, such as for example the selection of the stroke-to-bore ratio and the subsequent optimization of the combustion chamber geometry, or the definition of the valve opening and closing timings, a further essential influencing parameter must therefore be taken into consideration by the definition of the pilot injection characteristics.
+The combustion of natural gas and biogas in particular can be regarded as one of the key technologies on the way to a climate-neutral energy supply.
+Due to its wide availability, biogas already plays an important role in the German energy mix [1].
+For example, in stationary power plant applications or modern combined heat and power (CHP) plants, the conversion of gaseous fuels is largely established.
+Particularly with large specific cylinder displacements, the gas/air mixture, which is usually formed with a relatively large excess of air to optimize efficiency, can also be ignited using pilot injection of liquid fuel, for example, in addition to conventional spark plug ignition.
+Apart from the fundamental aspects of combustion process development, such as the selection of the stroke-bore ratio and the subsequent optimization of the combustion chamber shape, or the definition of the valve timing, an additional, significant degree of freedom must therefore be taken into account with the definition of pilot injection.

-The high-pressure fuel system required for the pilot injection represents a further engine subsystem.
-The additional complexity of the overall system at least has to be compen-sated by advantages regarding fuel consumption and efficiency, respectively.
-Especially with large engine sizes as well as a suitable definition of the pilot injection, advantages can be used due to a significantly faster and more efficient conversion of the gas/air mixture.
-Particularly in the combustion of gaseous fuels with a relatively high volumetric ratio of inert components, such as biogas, the considerably faster conversion of the cylinder charge could also justify the additional effort of the pilot injection in smaller engine sizes.
-For this reason, a biogas dual fuel pilot injection combustion process for a small gas engine is being investigated at the Institute of Internal Combustion Engines (LVK) of the Technical University of Munich (TUM).
-On the one hand, the present paper describes the experimental investigations of the pilot injection.
-On the other hand, this article discusses the mainly simulative adaptation and definition of the individual subsystems, such as the valve control timings, as well as the combustion chamber geometry and the geometric characteristics of the intake system including the resulting influences on the in-cylinder charge motion.
+The additional high-pressure fuel system required for pilot injection generally represents a further system expense.
+The additional complexity of the overall system must at least be compensated for by a consumption or efficiency advantage.
+This can be achieved in particular with comparatively large specific cylinder displacements and suitable adjustment of the pilot injection due to a significantly faster and therefore more efficient conversion of the gas/air mixture.
+Even in the combustion of gaseous fuels with a relatively high volumetric proportion of inert components, such as biogas, the significantly faster conversion of the cylinder filling could justify the additional expense of pilot injection, even with smaller combustion chambers.
+For this reason, the Chair of Internal Combustion Engines (LVK) at the Technical University of Munich (TUM) is investigating a biogas ignition jet combustion process for a small gas engine.
+On the one hand, this article describes the experimental investigations of pilot injection carried out to date.
+On the other hand, the mainly simulative adaptation and design of the individual subsystems is discussed.
+In addition to the pilot injection, the focus is therefore also on the valve timing, as well as the combustion chamber geometry and the geometric characteristics of the intake system with the resulting influences on the internal cylinder flow.

 Björn Henke, Bert Buchholz*, Karsten Schleef, Christian Fink